PlayNetwork/playnetwork-sdk-nodejs/readme.md

 * [constructor](constructor)
 * [options](options)

-### Music API Module
+### Music

-This module can be used to interact with the CURIOMusic API to retrieve content programming and track meta-data.
+This module can be used to interact with the [CURIOMusic API](https://curio-music-api.apps.playnetwork.com/v2/docs) to retrieve content programming and track meta-data.

 #### Custom Playlists